Sarum College logo

 About|Details|What our students say|Tutor(s)|Related short courses

-Home Short Courses What is Old Age for?
+Home Short Courses What is Old Age For?

-What is Old Age for? course
+What is Old Age For? course

 As human beings we long for a good life which is purposeful and fulfilling.
 The lifespan is challenged by several factors, some of which we have no control over.
 This includes the inevitable processes of ageing as we become older adults.
 While age is inevitable, we do have some choice about how we think about, inhabit and live well in older age.